hmurraydavis/Path_Planning/description.md

 We wished we had allocated more time into integrating the code, because during that process, we came across several bugs, which were larger problems than we had expected.
 For instance, we wanted our path planning code to publish to a node, but to be able to publish to a node, it needed to be casted into a select amount of data types.
 We had originally tried to publish an array of tuples of waypoints but spent hours looking through documentation and debugging to get waypoints published.
 In the end, we decided on publishing a string of etc.

 ### Future
-If we had more time, we would visualize the path of the robot.
-At our project's current stage, we simply wanted to integrate our code.
+In addition to the graphic of the estimated current position and heading, it would be great to visualize the path of the robot.
+That way, it would be easy to see how far off our robot is from the path and how it is deviating.

 ### Interesting Lessons